- ILR requirements

 - Meeting the financial (salary) requirements for holders of skilled worker visa

-The salary requirements depend on your job.
+The salary requirements depend on the salary or financial requirements of your job.
 In general, your annual salary must be at least £25,600 unless the ongoing rate for your job is higher than that.
 If the ongoing rate is higher, your salary should be higher than the ongoing rate.

 Please note that the ongoing rate for different jobs differ, and different rules apply to the healthcare and education fields (national pay scales apply here).
 Also, in some circumstances, you may be eligible if your salary is at least £20,480.

 What is the continuous lawful period for Indefinite Leave to Remain?